KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 **Resonance, not name, determines placement.**

 For example:
-- Lucifer as Light-Bearer may align with DS / DM.
+- Lucifer as Light-Bearer may align with DS / DM (reflecting a pre-Fall origin and supernal structural capacity, not his subversal operative function).
 - Lucifer as Divider may reflect IDS / IDM or IDP / IDL.

 A war deity may align with DS / DM when harmonized,